 For starters, unlike traditional trees, palm trees are not made of wood.
-"Instead, you'll find a jumble of spongy tissue, scattered instead of arranged" inside a palm, geochemist Hope Jahren wrote in her autobiography "Lab Girl" (Vintage, 2016).
-[Are Trees Vegetarian?]
+"Instead, you'll find a jumble of spongy tissue, scattered instead of arranged" inside a palm, geochemist Hope Jahren wrote in her autobiography "Lab Girl (opens in new tab)" (Vintage, 2016).

 Most trees lay down rings as they grow every year.
 But not the palm tree; some of its cells are malleable, and others can easily flex and then return to their original position.